rnea7840/developer-portal/src/content/apiDocs/oauthTechnical.md

 grant_type=refresh_token&refresh_token={your refresh_token}&scope={space separated scopes}
 ```

-You will receive the same kind of response as above and be able to use your new `acsess_token` normally.
+You will receive the same kind of response as above and be able to use your new `access_token` normally.

 ### Hybrid Flow